P.C. or Not P.C.?

 * * * * * * * * *

-No, we don’t think they should be in jail.
-No, we don’t think it should be illegal to do this.
-We are also not going to call them “insensitive,” because we don’t call people “insensitive” here—we just call people retards, and the people who threw and/or attended this party are retards of the highest order.
-We think that people should tell them to their faces that they are retards 24 hours a day for the rest of their lives (if they ask you to stop, ask them “Whatever happened to Free Speech?”, a sentiment with which they are no doubt familiar).
-We think that women should refuse to fuck them, and that employers should refuse to hire them (if they say this is unfair, simply respond that you are against quota systems for retards, and honor the rights of businesses to hire whomever they please, another sentiment with which they are almost certainly well acquainted).
-We would say that we hope someone kicks all their asses, but if we said that, and then someone did, they would be able to sue us (it would of course be fun for us to respond by saying “But we thought you thought society had gotten too litigious!
-Shouldn’t you be taking personal responsibility for the consequences of being retards, instead of suing us?”—but we’re sure that these guys’ dads are richer than our dads, so we’d rather just not end up in court with them to begin with).
-So, we are hereby officially not saying that we hope someone kicks all their asses.
+Okay, no, I don’t think they should be in jail.
+No, I don’t think it should be illegal to do this.
+I'm are also not going to call them “insensitive,” because I don’t call people “insensitive” here — I just call them retards, and the people who threw and/or attended this party are retards of the highest order.
+I think that people should tell them to their faces that they are retards 24 hours a day for the rest of their lives (if they ask you to stop, ask them “Whatever happened to Free Speech?”, a sentiment with which they are no doubt familiar).
+I think that women should refuse to fuck them, and that employers should refuse to hire them (if they say this is unfair, simply respond that you are against quota systems for retards and honor the rights of businesses to hire whomever they please, another sentiment with which they are almost certainly well acquainted).

-For the millionth time—we are anti-P.C., and we don’t pull shit like this.
+After all, I'm as anti-PC as anybody, and I don’t pull shit like this.
 Why?
-Because we are intelligent people who are just anti-P.C., and not bigots who are using “anti-P.C.” as a cover.
-If these guys were really just anti-P.C., then it would probably have occurred to them that the school is now going to have no choice but to respond to this by becoming a million times more P.C.
-We cannot stress this enough: if you are anti-P.C., because you feel like you are not allowed to say what you want to say, then just do what we do and calmly fucking explain what it is you want to say, in a neutral environment like the web, and be willing to listen to people who disagree, instead of breaking out the fucking burnt cork and watermelon, assholes.
+Because I'm a smart person who is actually simply anti-PC, for rational reasons, and not a bigot using “anti-PC” as a cover.
+If these guys were really just anti-PC, then it would probably have occurred to them that the school is now going to have no choice but to respond to this by becoming a million times more PC.
+I cannot stress this enough: if you are anti-PC, because you feel like you are not allowed to say what you want to say, then just do what I do and calmly fucking explain what it is you want to say, in a neutral environment like the web, and be willing to listen to people who disagree, instead of breaking out the burnt cork and watermelon.

-We have explained this elsewhere on the site, but once again we will mention that we can’t believe how misguided the Conservative “Whatever happened to Free Speech?” rhetoric is.
-The right-wing were yelling it after the Michael Richards incident, for example—but what the fuck were they talking about?
+I've explained this elsewhere on the site, but once again I'll mention that I can’t believe how misguided the Conservative “Whatever happened to Free Speech?” rhetoric is.
+The right wing was yelling it after the Michael Richards incident, for example — but what the fuck were they talking about?
 Was Michael Richards arrested for what he said?
 Is Michael Richards in jail?
 No. Is anyone saying that he should be?
 No. So, what the fuck do you mean by “Whatever happened to Free Speech?”, because Free Speech only means that you can’t go to jail for what you say.
 It doesn’t mean people can’t be pissed at you.
-And anyone who plans on yelling “Whatever happened to Free Speech?” about this horseshit at Tarleton State, we refer you to the same above explanation—as we will no doubt have to do again the next time someone pulls some shit and you all start yelling “Whatever happened to Free Speech?” after people naturally get mad about whatever horseshit that’s going to involve.
+And anyone who plans on yelling “Whatever happened to Free Speech?” about this horseshit at Tarleton State, I refer you to the above explanation — as I will no doubt have to do again, the next time someone pulls some shit and you all start yelling “Whatever happened to Free Speech?” after people naturally get mad about whatever horseshit that’s going to involve.

-P.C. as concerns issues of gender, however, is, sadly, a different story.
+PC as concerns issues of gender, however, is a different story.

-Recently, a good friend of the site was talking with a younger cousin, a woman of about nineteen.
-She had brought up a paper that she was working on for school, on a topic of her own choosing.
-He asked what she had chosen to write about, and she said “the ways that society objectifies women,” or something along those lines.
-Okay, it’s a common topic, and so far it sounds like a totally legitimate issue—no problems so far.
-When he asked her to expand on what she meant by that, however, the problem became clear.
+Recently, I was helping one of my comp students try and work out a thesis.
+I asked what she was planning on writing about, and she said “the ways that society objectifies women.”
+Okay, no problems so far — it's a legitimate issue and a common topic.
+When I asked her to expand on what she meant by that, however, the problem became clear.
 The young woman thought a moment, during which she became visibly angry, before finally exclaiming “I see all these women walking around in short skirts and high heels and they’re just WHORES!”

 Whoa.
 Okay, let’s back up here.

-Her initial point, as stated, sounded like a (legitimate) Feminist argument about women not being viewed as whole and complete people—as we said, no problems so far.
+Her initial point, as stated, sounded like a (legitimate) feminist argument about women not being viewed as whole and complete people — as I said, no problems so far.
 Her explanation of what she meant, on the other hand, was a super-repressed right-wing argument about “whores.”
-And we’re not talking about just thinking it’s gross when someone gets fake boobs the size of basketballs here—we’re talking about a young woman who thought she was making a Feminist point being moved to white-hot rage by the existence of short skirts.
+And we’re not talking about just thinking it’s gross when someone gets fake boobs the size of basketballs here — we’re talking about a young woman who thought she was making a feminist point, but was actually just being moved to white-hot rage by the existence of short skirts.

-And, unlike our gracious hosts at the Texas frat house, this person was not trying to protest against P.C.—she was trying to be P.C.
-This is what this perfectly sweet and intelligent young woman thought Feminism wanted her to do.
-This is how she thought she was supposed to combat objectification—by screaming “whore” at women who wear short skirts and high heels.
+And, unlike our gracious hosts at the Texas frat house, this person was not trying to protest against PC — she was trying to be PC.
+This is what this perfectly sweet and intelligent young woman thought feminism wanted her to do.
+This is how she thought she was supposed to combat objectification — by screaming “whore” at women who wear short skirts and high heels.
+In other words, the polar opposite of combating objectification.

-Now, we think we understand what went wrong here.
+I think I understand what went wrong here.
 Since Feminism is supposed to help women, it seems logical to assume that it would be for things that make women feel comfortable and good, and against things that make women feel uncomfortable and bad.
 And, if you happen to be a woman, you would probably phrase this to yourself as “Feminism is supposed to be for things that make me feel comfortable, and against things that make me feel uncomfortable.”
 And here’s where the trouble starts.
-If you are a teenager, and insecure about yourself, specifically with regard to your appearance—which virtually all teenagers are, both female and male—then, obviously, sexy people of your own gender are going to make you feel uncomfortable.
+If you are a teenager, and insecure about yourself, specifically with regard to your appearance — which virtually all teenagers are, both female and male — then, obviously, sexy people of your own gender are going to make you feel uncomfortable.

 And this sucks, but it is an inevitable part of being alive.
-What no-one seems to be able to say here, and what Feminism has been in a no-win situation about for quite a while, is the following: just because something makes teenage girls uncomfortable, that doesn’t mean it’s wrong—and it certainly doesn’t mean that it’s sound Feminist policy to lash out against it.
+What no-one seems to be able to say here, and what feminism has been in a no-win situation about for quite a while, is the following: just because something makes teenage girls uncomfortable, that doesn’t mean it’s wrong — and it certainly doesn’t mean it’s sound feminist policy to lash out against it.

-And now, back to our friend’s cousin, because this helps to explain her confusion.
-To her, the fact that people like fucking seems like a one-way street: it inconveniences her, because she has to compare herself to the “whores” in the hauts talons and jupes courtes, but it doesn’t inconvenience guys.
-Of course, in reality, most of us actually spend our entire lives banging our heads against the wall because we know we’re never going to get to fuck the girls she’s pissed about, but she doesn’t know this.
+To that freshman girl trying to write that paper, the fact that people like fucking seems like a one-way street: it inconveniences her, because she has to compare herself to the “whores” in their talons hauts, but it doesn’t inconvenience guys.
+In reality, most of us guys actually spend our entire lives banging our heads against the wall because we know we’re never going to get to fuck the girls she’s pissed about, but she doesn’t know this.
 She thinks we all get to, hence the whole “whores” thing.

-And, in a nutshell, this is the difference between race P.C. and gender P.C.
-All race P.C. does is forcefully assert that racist ideas are not valid—which is fine, because it is in fact the case that racist ideas are not valid.
-Gender P.C., on the other hand, has had to negotiate the Scylla-and-Charybdis relationship between the fact that most women don’t consider themselves to be especially attractive and the fact that the ones who do still count as women—and this has led to the dissemination of attitudes that are not logically justifiable.
+In a nutshell, this is the difference between race PC and gender PC All race PC does is forcefully assert that racist ideas are not valid — which is fine, because it is in fact the case that racist ideas are not valid.
+Gender PC, on the other hand, has had to negotiate the Scylla-and-Charybdis relationship between the fact that most women don’t consider themselves to be especially attractive and the fact that the ones who do still count as women and have the right to act how they want just like other women do — and this has led to the dissemination of attitudes that are not logically justifiable.

-To us, the rule of thumb (which is an expression that originated with carpenters who used to use the distance from thumb-tip to knuckle to approximate one inch, and NOT from a law about what you could or couldn’t use to beat your wife, since there was never any such law, and if you think there was then it would still be in old law books so go find it) is whether the so called “P.C.” is being used against false things or true things.
-If someone is telling you that something is not true, and it really isn’t true, or that there’s a problem with something, and there really is a problem with it, then they are not being “P.C.;” they are just being accurate.
+To me, the rule of thumb (which is an expression that originated with carpenters who used to use the distance from thumb-tip to knuckle to approximate one inch, and NOT from a law about what you could or couldn’t use to beat your wife, since there was never any such law, and if you think there was then it would still be in old law books so go find it, hey did you find it yet, yeah neither has anyone else, because it's completely made up, sorry) is whether the so-called “PC” is being used against false things or true things.
+If someone is telling you that something is not true, and it really isn’t true, or that there’s a problem with something, and there really is a problem with it, then they are not being “PC” — they're just being accurate.

-Oh, and we’re sorry for titling this article via the “(blank) or not (blank)” device, because we know it’s really cheesy and it usually annoys us when people do it too.
+Oh, and sorry for titling this article via the “(blank) or not (blank)” device, because I know it’s really cheesy, and it usually annoys me when people do it too.